astroinfo-hacks/2023-galaxy-zoo-llm/README.md

 6) Evaluate the model.

-The architecture of the llava model:
+The architecture of the LlaVA paper, where we connect the pre-trained CLIP visual encoder ViT-L/14 to the LLAMA decoder.
 ![image](assets/llava_arc.png)